apache/nifi/README.md

 For a full list of the available DataSource factories, consult the `nifi-registry-test` module.

+### Running Oracle DB tests on ARM based MacOS
+As of writing the tests for Oracle DB, Oracle DB is not built for ARM processors.
+Because of this Oracle DB tests will fail when running them on Apple Silicon machines.
+One solution is to install `colima`, a Docker runtime that can run x86-64 based Docker images in a lightweight VM.
+See https://github.com/abiosoft/colima on how to install it.

+Additionally, you will need to setup testcontainers to use the `colima` runtime.
+Details on how to set it up can be found [here](https://www.testcontainers.org/supported_docker_environment/#using-colima)

 ## Getting Help
 If you have questions, you can reach out to our mailing list: dev@nifi.apache.org ([archive](https://lists.apache.org/list.html?dev@nifi.apache.org)).
 For more interactive discussions, community members can often be found in the following locations: